ovh/venom/README.md

 * **ssh**: https://github.com/ovh/venom/tree/master/executors/ssh
 * **web**: https://github.com/ovh/venom/tree/master/executors/web

-## User defined executors
+### User defined executors

-You can define an executor with a single yaml file.
+You can define an executor with a single YAML file.
 This is a good way to abstract technical or functional behaviors and reuse them in complex testsuites.

 Example:

-file `lib/customA.yml`
+file `lib/customA.yml`:

 ```yml
 executor: hello
 input: